kahootali/devops-training-assignments/batch9/assignment1/Mamoona Waqar.md

 Difference between git and github
 Git is a version control system which keeps tracks of changes in source code during development while github is a web-based git repository hosting service.
 It also offers all the distributed version control services and source code management of Git adding some of its own functionality.

+**Question 5**
+Stages of git
+There are four stages of git.
+Working Directory, Staging Area, Local Repository, and Remote Repository